-Space Boat uses tubes and rider ends up whirling the interior of a circle.
+Space Boat uses tubes and the rider ends up whirling the interior of a circle.

-Turbolance left me with a big bruise as I tried to slow down the raft.
-It shares a platform with a space boat.
-Turbolance is an extreme slide that starts with a steep drop down, just to propel you uphill and then down again.
+Turbulence left me with a big bruise as I tried to slow down the raft.
+It shares a platform with the Space Boat.
+Turbulence is an extreme slide that starts with a steep drop down, just to propel you uphill and then down again.

 Wave pool is located at the far end of the park, opposite of the entrance.
 The pool is 2.700 m2 big, and as it name suggests, produces artificial waves every hour or so.
 We found it quite fun when the waves start.
-However, for some reason, the bottom of the pool has already started pilling off (and the park has just been open for a month or so).
-Hopefully they will fix this issue.
 There are lots of deck chairs and sun umbrellas around the pool, and they are free of charge.
 Scheduled entertainment with music takes place at the pool at certain hours.

-Located at the entrance of the park, a children pool is a shallow pool with couple of attractions for small children: Kid's Tower, Mushroom and a Turtle slides.
+Located at the entrance of the park, a children pool is a shallow pool with a couple of attractions for small children: Kid's Tower, Mushroom, and Turtle slides.